The Simple Gifts

 Blended Together - Interviews with The Shakers

-with notes by Daniel W. Patterson.
+with notes by Daniel W. Patterson and titled:

 Early Shaker Spirituals